On the risk levels of distributionally robust chance constrained problems: Perturbed risk level

 As long as $\epsilon$ is greater than zero and $M_{\text{RVD}}$ is finite, there will always exists a PRL greater than zero.
 As a safe design often requires small risk levels, this property is very important.

 For many distributions, the RVD can be calculated in a closed form.
 The extreme value theorem together with Assumption~\ref{ass:greater_zero} guarantees a finite $M_{\text{RVD}}$ between two distributions with bounded support, for example uniform or triangular distributions.
 Assumption~\ref{ass:greater_zero} also covers distributions with finite support.
-However for the RVD to exist, the nominal distribution is required to have a discrete probability mass at every point, where there is a discrete probability mass in the ambiguity set.
+However for the RVD to exist, the ambiguity set is constrained to the discrete support of the nominal distribution~\cite{hongAmbiguousProbabilisticPrograms2013}.
 For distributions with (semi)-infinite support, e.g. the exponential distribution or the normal distribution, the nominal distribution needs to represent the distribution with the longest tail.

-One of the contributions of this paper is a closed-form solution for multivariable Gaussian distributions, which we present next. \begin{proposition} The RVD between two multivariate Gaussian distributions with $\delta\in\sR^{n_d}$
+One of the contributions of this paper is a closed-form solution for multivariable Gaussian distributions. \begin{proposition} The RVD between two multivariate Gaussian distributions with $\delta\in\sR^{n_d}$

 exists, if $\hat{\Sigma}^{-1}\preceq\Sigma^{-1}$ with